MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 Binary consumers must opt into Windows security features to gain the full benefit of hardening.

 Microsoft provides a set of facilities specific to C++ projects to help developers write and ship safer and more secure code.
 C++ developers should also adhere to security standards common to languages that generate executable code.
-Microsoft maintains a public OSS binary checker, BinSkim, that helps enforce use of many protections described below.
+Microsoft maintains BinSkim, a public OSS binary checker that helps enforce use of many protections described below.
 For more information about BinSkim, see [Binskim user guide | GitHub](https://github.com/microsoft/binskim/blob/main/docs/UserGuide.md)

 Binary-level controls differ according to where they're applied in the engineering process.
 You should distinguish among compiler and linker options that: are strictly compile time, alter code generation with run-time overhead, and alter code generation to achieve compatibility with OS protections.